ivanslapnicar/Arrowhead.jl/README.md

 Slapnicar (2013)][JSB2013] (see also the [preprint][JSB2013a] and [Jakovcevic Stor, Barlow and Slapnicar (2014)][JSB2014].
 The Matlab version of the routines used in the papers are written Ivan Slapnicar and Nevena Jakovcevic Stor.
-This version of Julia routines is written by Ivan Slapnicar during visit to MIT.
+This version of Julia routines was written by Ivan Slapnicar during a visit to MIT.

-Double the working precision is implemeted by using routines by [T. J. Dekker (1971)][dekker1971] from the package [DoubleDouble][byrne2014] by Simon Byrne.
+Double the working precision is implemented by using routines by [T. J. Dekker (1971)][dekker1971] from the package [DoubleDouble][byrne2014] by Simon Byrne.